 1. Take ½ cup chopped bananas and 6 tablespoons raw sugar in a bowl.
 You can also use white sugar or jaggery.

 2. Mash very well with a fork or vegetable masher.
 Mix the sugar with the bananas as you go on mashing.

-7. Add spoonfuls of the batter in the oil.
-Fry on medium flame.
+7. Add spoonfuls of the batter to the oil.
+Fry on a medium heat.

 9. Keep turning for even frying till they are crisp and golden.
 If you do not want to deep fry, then you can also make these in an appe pan (aebleskiver pan).

 10. Once they are golden brown, remove them with a slotted spoon and place on kitchen paper towels to drain.

 Fry the remaining gulgule in this manner in a total of 2 to 3 batches.